 - Chlordiazepoxide hydrochloride

-No matter which medication your benzodiazepine addiction is with, you can reach out to our Harmony Recovery Group for the support and treatment you need.
+No matter which medication your benzodiazepine addiction is with, you can reach out to our Harmony Health Group for the support and treatment you need.

 Side Effects and Withdrawal from Benzodiazepine Drugs

 There are numerous side effects that can occur with benzodiazepine addiction.
 Some of these effects may include: